 Outbound lead generation is finding leads who are unfamiliar with your brand.
-You may reach out to these prospects through direct mail, email, television ads, online ads, outdoor billboards, or print advertising.
+You may reach out to these prospects through direct mail, phone calls, email, television ads, online ads, outdoor billboards, or print advertising.

 The marketing or sales team usually works on outbound lead generation.
 However, these leads might ignore or dismiss you since these are unsolicited emails and calls.